TimeEval/TimeEval/docs/user/usage-timeeval.md

 For the evaluation of time series anomaly detection algorithms, we collected univariate and multivariate time series datasets from various sources.
 We looked out for real-world as well as synthetically generated datasets with real-valued values and anomaly annotations.
 We included datasets with direct anomaly annotations (points or subsequences are labelled as either normal (0) or anomalous (1)) and indirect anomaly annotations.
-For the later, we included datasets with categorical labels, where a single class (or low number of classes) is clearly underrepresented and can be assigned to unwanted, erroneous, or anomalous behavior.
+For the latter, we included datasets with categorical labels, where a single class (or low number of classes) is clearly underrepresented and can be assigned to unwanted, erroneous, or anomalous behavior.
 One example for this is an ECG signal with beat annotations, where most beats are annotated as normal beats, but some beats are premature or superventricular heart beats.
 The premature or superventricular heart beats can then be labelled as anomalous while the rest of the time series is normal behavior.
 Overall, we collected 1354 datasets (as of May 2022).